nico-mautone/promtior-rag/docs/docs.md

 - **LangServe runtime**: recommended by the Promtior team.
 - **Offline ingestion (`ingestion/` folder)**
   - Runs before app startup—parses website pages and PDF files
-  - Splits text into 750-token chunks with 100-token overlap
+  - Splits text into 750-token chunks with 100-token overlap (configurable in `config.py`)
   - Generates embeddings (OpenAI text-embedding-3-small) and loads into ChromaDB
   - _(Future)_ Schedule as a cronjob to refresh content automatically
 - **Retrieval**